nasrahmed/Cleaning_Data_Project/README.md

 1-run_analysis.R

-2-cookbook explaining steps done in the R Script along with variables and data (raw and processed)
+2-cookbook explaining steps done in the R Script along with variables and definition for the data (raw and processed)

 Here the function assumes that it will take a directory of the files related to the project of the course Getting and Cleaning Data